entando/entando-pipelines/doc/macros.md

  $1: the release action to apply

  Actions:
- - tag-snapshot-version:         applies the snapshot tag to the current commit
+ - tag-git-version:         applies the snapshot tag to the current commit
- - tag-pseudo-snapshot-version:  applies a tag similar to the snapshot tag but that doesn't triggers workflows
+ - tag-git-pseudo-version:  applies a tag similar to the snapshot tag but that doesn't triggers workflows
- - tag-release-version           applies the final release tag to the current commit
 ```

 </details>